minghsu0107/kustomize-manifests/README.md

   - `Promtail`: daemonset that tails logs from stdout and stderr of all pods
   - `Cassandra`: long-term storage backend
 - Monitoring stack
-  - `Cadvisor`: exposes container metrics
+  - `Kubelet Cadvisor`: exposes container metrics
   - `Prometheus node exporter`: scraps metrics from application endpoints and sends to Prometheus server
   - `Kube-state-metrics`: server that listens to the Kubernetes API server and generates metrics about the state of Kubernetes components, such as number of running jobs, available replicas, and number of running/stopped/terminated pods, by polling Kubernetes API
   - `Node-directory-size-metrics`: daemonset that provides metrics in Prometheus format about disk usage on the nodes